NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-multiple-values.md

-This example shows how to decrypt multiple encrypted values for a user.
+Demonstrates user decryption of multiple encrypted values

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: